 In North America and Europe, there is a lengthening of the frost-free growing season and an advance in spring-summer crop phenology, which may be attributed to recent warming (high confidence).
-Viniculture appears to be highly sensitive, with a documented improvement of quality related to warming.
-Reductions in precipitation, on decadal scales in the Sahel, are responsible for lower crop yields (high confidence).

-Do you know of any examples of impacts of climate change on the water cycle?
+Viniculture appears to be highly sensitive, with a documented improvement of quality any examples of impacts of climate change on the water cycle?
 What do you expect for the future?